-21. In the field of information technology, further assistance will be available to enable firms to evaluate the benefits of computer aids for production management, and for the development of innovative software products.
-[Funds will also be available to support research and development in the field of advanced information technology, in the light of the recent Alvey Report.]

-22. At the moment grants are available for research and development but not for bringing new products into production.
-A new grant will be introduced to support the initial investment required for this.

-23. There will also be an increase in expenditure on Department of Industry's manufacturing & design advisory services.
-These provide small firms with a free introduction to private sector consultancy services, and have proved highly successful.

-24. My Rt Hon Friend the Secretary of State for Industry may have an opportunity, at a later stage in this debate, to describe these measures in more detail.
-Taken together with measures previously announced, they will mean that government assistance on new technology and innovation will have risen by over 75 per cent in real terms since the Government took office.

-25. Last year I extended the small workshop scheme by two years for very small industrial units.
+- 20. In the field of information technology, further assistance will be available to enable firms to evaluate the benefits of computer aids for production management, and for the development of innovative software products. - 21.
+At the moment grants are available for research and development but there is no special facility for encouraging the marketing and investment stages of the innovation process.
+To fill this gap a new scheme will be introduced, which will be of special value to small and medium-sized companies. - 22.
+There will also be an increase in expenditure on Department of Industry's manufacturing & design advisory services.
+These provide small firms with a free introduction to private sector consultancy services, and have proved highly successful. - 23.
+My Rt Hon Friend the Secretary of State for Industry may have an opportunity, at a later stage in this debate, to describe these measures in more detail.
+Taken together with measures previously announced, they will mean that government assistance on new technology and innovation will have doubled since the Government took office. - 24.
+Last year I extended the small workshop scheme by two years for very small industrial units.
 The scheme is proving very effective in promoting the provision of premises for new businesses.
 This year I want to encourage the conversion of more old buildings into thriving workshops: I propose to allow all such units in a single converted building to qualify for 100 per cent first year allowances if on average they meet the size requirements.

-26. Now I come to the important matter of finance for business, on which I have major improvements to propose.

-27. Companies and monetary policy alike would both benefit from a revival of the corporate bond market.
+- 25. Now I come to the important matter of finance for business, on which I have major improvements to propose. - 26.
+Companies and monetary policy alike would both benefit from a revival of the corporate bond market.
 Lower long term interest rates are the key to this.
-But there are also a number of ways of giving companies greater flexibility in the nature and timing of the bonds they issue.

-28. A consultative document on deep discount stock was issued on 12 January.
+But there are also a number of ways of giving companies greater flexibility in the nature and timing of the bonds they issue. - 27.
+A consultative document on deep discount stock was issued on 12 January.
 It set out a range of options, including an accruals basis of taxation as in the United States.
-I am grateful to those who responded.

-29. There was considerable support for an arrangement under which the borrower would get relief on an accruals basis while the investor would only pay tax at redemption or on sale.
-I propose to legislate to this effect.

-30. Companies will still be able to issue conventional or indexed bonds.
+I am grateful to those who responded. - 28.
+There was considerable support for an arrangement under which the borrower would get relief on an accruals basis while the investor would only pay tax at redemption or on sale.
+I propose to legislate to this effect. - 29.
+Companies will still be able to issue conventional or indexed bonds.
 My proposal will extend the range of options.
 In addition, the Bank of England's management of the new issues queue will continue to give companies flexibility in coming to the markets of the kind the recent introduction of shelf registration has provided in the United States.